egjiri/node-kit/README.md

 ## Installation

-Install the package using your favorite package manager:
+The library is available as an [npm package](https://www.npmjs.com/package/@egjiri/node-kit).
+To install the package using your favorite package manager run:

 | Package Manager | Command |
 |-----------------|---------|